Busicom: History

 The Nippon Calculating Machine Corp was incorporated in 1945 and changed its name in 1967 to Business Computer Corporation, Busicom.
-Due to a recession in Japan in 1974, Busicom became the first major Japanese company in the calculator industry to fail.
+Due to a recession in Japan in 1974 (see 1973–1975 recession), Busicom became the first major Japanese company in the calculator industry to fail.
 Originally, they made Odhner type mechanical calculators and then moved on to electronic calculators always using state of the art designs.
 They made the first calculator with a microprocessor for their top-of-the-line machines and they were the first to make calculators with an all-in-one calculator chip, the Mostek MK6010, for their line of inexpensive machines.

 One of their last mechanical calculators is the HL-21, an Odhner type machine.
 Their first calculator with a microprocessor is the Busicom 141-PF.
 Their entry based calculators, the Busicom LE-120A (Handy-LE) and LE-120S (Handy), were the first to fit in a pocket and also the first calculators to use an LED display.

 Microprocessor

 In order to limit production cost, Busicom wanted to design a calculator engine that would be based on a few integrated circuits (ICs), containing some ROMs and shift registers and that could be adapted to a broad range of calculators by just changing the ROM IC chips.

 Busicom's engineers came up with a design that required 12 ICs and asked Intel, a company founded one year earlier in 1968 to make solid-state random-access memory (RAM), to finalize and manufacture their calculator engine.

 Intel's Ted Hoff was assigned to studying Busicom's design, and came up with a much more elegant, 4 ICs architecture centered on what was to become the 4004 microprocessor surrounded by a mixture of 3 different ICs containing ROM, shift registers, input/output ports and RAM—Intel's first product (1969) was the 3101 Schottky TTL bipolar 64-bit SRAM.

 Busicom's management agreed to Hoff's new approach and the chips' implementation was led by Federico Faggin who had previously developed the Silicon Gate Technology at Fairchild Semiconductor.
-It was this technology that made the design of the microprocessor and the dynamic RAMs.
+It was this technology that made possible the design of the microprocessor and the dynamic RAMs.
 The 4 ICs were delivered to Busicom in January 1971.

 In mid-1971 Busicom, which had exclusive rights to the design and its components, asked Intel to lower its prices.
 Intel renegotiated its contract and Busicom gave up its exclusive rights to the chips.

-A few months later, on November 15, 1971, Intel announced the immediate availability of the first microprocessor chipset family, the MCS-4 microcomputer set (all from the Busicom design) with an advertisement in Electronic News.
+A few months later, on November 15, 1971, Intel announced the immediate availability of the first microprocessor chipset family, the MCS-4 micro computer set (all from the Busicom design) with an advertisement in Electronic News.